 \section{Introduction}

-Online discussions and participation platforms bring people together to discuss issues that are of high relevance to society.
-However, it is well known that the written exchanges in online spaces are frequently marked by a lack of structure, often leading to \emph{information overload}, making it difficult for both participants and providers to process large volumes of contributions~\citep{arana2021citizen}.
+Online discussions and participation platforms enable people to engage in socially relevant issues.
+However, written exchanges in online spaces are frequently marked by a lack of structure, often leading to \emph{information overload}, making it difficult for both participants and providers to process large volumes of contributions~\citep{arana2021citizen}.
 According to \citet{10.1145/3593743.3593771}, other key issues include polarization, incivility, toxic behavior, superficial content, and insufficient collaboration among participants.
-To address these challenges, the concept of deliberation can be particularly useful.
-Deliberation is defined as the respectful, argumentative exchange of opinions, in order to reach a decision.
-Deliberation has three main dimensions: \emph{rationality}, which refers to the argumentative exchange of opinions, \emph{civility}, being polite and respectful, and finally \emph{reciprocity}, being responsive and listening to each other \citep{bachtiger2009measuring,esau2021different,10.1007/978-3-642-15158-3_3}.
+To address these challenges, the concept of deliberation proves particularly valuable.
+Deliberation is defined as the respectful and argumentative exchange of opinions aimed at making a decision.
+It encompasses three core dimensions: \emph{rationality}, referring to the argumentative exchange of opinions; \emph{civility}, which entails politeness and respect; and \emph{reciprocity}, characterized by responsiveness and active listening~\citep{bachtiger2009measuring,esau2021different,10.1007/978-3-642-15158-3_3}.

-AI offers a promising opportunity for enhancing deliberation to assist both participants and organizers of online discussions to create a more structured, respectful, and engaging environment for meaningful exchange of opinions.
-In this work we propose two AI-based solutions for online discussions that we implemented for adhocracy+, an open source participation platform.
+AI presents a promising opportunity to enhance deliberation, supporting both participants and organizers in creating a more structured, respectful, and engaging environment for meaningful exchange of opinions.
+In this work, we propose two AI-based solutions to improve online discussions, implemented for adhocracy+, an open-source participation platform.

-\paragraph{Our contributions:} \begin{enumerate} \item \textbf{Comment Recommendation Module:} To encourage user interaction and confront participants with opposing views, we developed a comment recommendation function that is based on a stance detection model. \item \textbf{Deliberative Quality Module:} To improve the engagement of users and the quality of contributed comments, we developed a debate module in which the most deliberative comments. \item \textbf{Application and Evaluation:} To examine the effects of the proposed modules, we conducted a large-scale panel study (N~=~1,356).
+\paragraph{Our contributions:} \begin{enumerate} \item \textbf{Comment Recommendation Module:} To encourage user interaction and expose participants to opposing viewpoints, we developed a comment recommendation module based on a stance detection model. \item \textbf{Deliberative Quality Module:} To enhance user engagement and improve the quality of contributed comments, we implemented a debate module that automatically detects and highlights the most deliberative comments. \item \textbf{Application and Evaluation:} To examine the effects of the proposed modules, we conducted a large-scale panel study (N~=~1,356).
 The results of the user study are presented in detail in the following sections. \end{enumerate}